-In general, we can say there is an awareness and understanding by all actors over the necessity and benefits that can be generated in the long-term by the formalisation of economy.
-Thus, around 80% of businesses who answered the Survey confirm they face unfair competition because of informality.
-According to the results of the same Survey, the major part of businesses (around 60%) considered being informal of having more costs than benefits.
-Businesses consider being informal of having short-term benefits, taking into account the current legal and administrative context, while they admit that there are more costs related to briberies, business security, and fear of tax inspections.
+In general, we can say there is an awareness and understanding by all actors over the necessity and benefits that can be generated in the long-term by the formalisation of the economy.
+Thus, around 80% of businesses who answered the survey confirm they face unfair competition because of informality.
+According to the same survey results, the major part of businesses (around 60%) considered being informal of having more costs than benefits.
+Businesses think that being informal brings short-term benefits, considering the current legal and administrative context.
+At the same time, they admit that there are more costs related to bribery, business security, and fear of tax inspections.

-According to an ILO study29 (2011) on informal employment, the reasons of informality in Albania are related to the complicated legislation and administrative regulations, fiscal burden, lack of confidence in institutions, as well as to the lack of culture and ethics to pay taxes and broad acceptance of illicit employment by the public.
+According to an ILO study (2011) on informal employment, the reasons for informality in Albania are related to the complicated legislation and administrative regulations, fiscal burden, lack of confidence in institutions, as well as to the lack of culture and ethics to pay taxes and broad acceptance of illicit employment by the public.

 The degree of informality is also a reflection of the economic development model of the country.
-The Albanian economy is mainly based on services and agriculture, where the agricultural sector has a considerable contribution to the GDP in comparison with countries of the region, but on the other hand, it also has the lowest productivity in the region.
-(Chart 1)
+The Albanian economy is mainly based on services and agriculture, where the agricultural sector has a considerable contribution to the GDP compared to countries of the region, but on the other hand, it also has the lowest productivity in the region (Figure 1)